vesuxyz/docs/docs/explore/defi-spring.md

 ### How are STRK tokens distributed?

-The Starknet Foundation distributes STRK grants every two weeks to the participating protocols.
-You are able to claim your earned share of this allocation, once distributed by the Starknet Foundation, through a permissionless contract on Starknet.
+The Starknet Foundation distributes STRK grants every week to the participating protocols.
+You are able to claim your earned STRK rewards once received by Vesu through a permissionless contract on Starknet.

 :::tip
 Learn more about how to claim your allocations in the [Claim STRK Guide](../user-guides/claim-strk-guide.md).